 "As you consider your great achievement (the finished funding request), let the creative, right side of your brain kick in and connect your feelings of accomplishment to the person who will help make your plans come true."

 - Use your organization's letterhead.
 Put the same date on the cover letter that is on the completed grant application.
 That is the date you will send the grant proposal to the grantor.
 Using the same date makes all the documents in your proposal package consistent.

 - For the inside address (goes at the top of the letter) use the foundation or corporate contact person's name and title, followed by the funding source's name, address, city, state, and zip code.
-Double check this information with a telephone call or an email.
+Double-check this information with a telephone call or an email.
 Such information changes frequently, so make sure you have the current name and address.
-Additionally, when you submit an electronic grant application, you may not know a particular name.

 - In your salutation, use "Dear" plus the personal title (Mr., Ms., Mrs., Dr., Messrs., etc.), followed by the last name.
 It is critical that you address the letter to a particular person.
 Call the foundation or corporate office to make sure you have the right person and the correct personal title.
 These details may seem unimportant, but they do matter.

 - Your first paragraph should be short and focused.
-Introduce your organization (its legal name) and tell the funder how much money you are requesting and why.
+Introduce your organization (its legal name, which will be your corporate name) and tell the funder how much money you are requesting and why.
 Include a sentence or two about what your organization does, and then include one research-based point that shows there is a need for what your organization does.

 - End your letter with a summarizing paragraph.
 Add what this funding partnership can mean for your project's target audience.
 You might want to include an invitation for a site visit as well.

 - The letter should be signed by the executive director or the board president, or both.
 Below the signature, type the signer's first name, middle initial, last name, and job title.
 Although the ED or board president should sign the letter, do include the contact information for the best person to answer questions at the end of the last paragraph.